louiz/biboumi/doc/user.rst

   whether or not their specific value is true or false.
 This option is true by default for everyone if the `persistent_by_default` configuration option is true, otherwise it’s false.
 See below for more details on what a persistent channel is.
-This value is

 On a server JID
 ~~~~~~~~~~~~~~~

-E.g on the JID chat.freenode.org@biboumi.example.com
+.. note:: For example on the JID chat.freenode.org@biboumi.example.com

 configure
 ^^^^^^^^^